air quality indoor

 - Prevent illness and adverse health symptoms associated with poor indoor air quality

-- Respond to indoor quality complaints effectively and to make recommendations for improvement;
+- Respond to indoor air quality complaints effectively and make recommendations for improvement;

-- Maintain indoor air quality within acceptable levels according to consensus guidelines.
+- Maintain indoor air quality within acceptable levels according to regulatory & consensus guidelines.

 The Office of Health and Human Services with the MA Department of Public Health states “indoor air quality problems generally fall into three general categories: